alesegdia/phackman/GDD.md

 The map is a generated maze with progressive size depending on the floor.
 The algorithm used is undefined by now, but some ideas arise:

 * Use a classic algorithm to create a maze, or even a lib that does this for us.
-* Generate small pieces and mirror them horizontally and/or vertically.
+* Generate small shapes and mirror them horizontally and/or vertically.

 We can think of the map like a node graph where nodes are placed at maze positions where the player can turn 90 degrees.